Naveen-Jayaraj/pdf_classifier/README.md

     python3 pdf_cleaner.py report.pdf "Draft Copy" -o final_report.pdf
     ```

-## Script Details
+## ⚙️ How It Works

-The script [`pdf_cleaner.py`](pdf_cleaner.py) uses the `pypdf` library to iterate through each page, extract the text, and use a regular expression to check for the presence of the search term (case-insensitively).
-Pages containing the term are skipped, and the remaining pages are written to a new PDF file.
+The script [`pdf_cleaner.py`](pdf_cleaner.py) utilizes the `pypdf` library to read the PDF.
+It iterates through each page, extracts the text content, and performs a case-insensitive regular expression search for the specified term.
+If the term is found, the page is skipped; otherwise, it is added to a new `PdfWriter` object, which is then saved as the cleaned output file.